 Dave Hyde: Dolphins might not miss Mike Gesicki, but they need someone to replace him

-MIAMI GARDENS — This is for the number crunchers, the analytic nerds, the ones who look at the Miami Dolphin receiver who wasn’t replaced this offseason and look to see how the changed machinery works.
+MIAMI GARDENS, Fla. — This is for the number crunchers, the analytic nerds, the ones who look at the Miami Dolphin receiver who wasn’t replaced this offseason and look to see how the changed machinery works.

 For so much of Tuesday’s joint practice, the Dolphins receivers made their success look unfairly unpreventable, as if there was nothing Atlanta Falcons cornerbacks could have done against them in one-on-one drills in the middle of the field.